GWINNETT COUNTY DIVORCE – WHERE DO I FILE A GWINNETT COUNTY DIVORCE CASE

 If you and your spouse both live in Gwinnett County then you will definitely file in Gwinnett.
 When a divorce is filed in Gwinnett it is filed in Gwinnett County Superior Court which is located at 75 Langley Drive, Lawrenceville, Georgia.
 The Summons and Petition for Divorce, also known as the divorce pleadings, are filed with the Gwinnett County Superior Court clerk.
 The clerk's office is located on the first floor of the Gwinnett County courthouse which is known as the Gwinnett Justice and Administration Center (GJAC).

-The filing fee to file for divorce is $204.00.
+The clerk's eFiling fees total $237.00.
 If you must have your spouse served by the Gwinnett County Sheriff's Department then there is a service fee of $50.00.

 The Clerk's office website is a great source of information for all cases filed in Gwinnett County Superior Court.

 Call me at 770-682-3765 for a free initial telephone consultation if you or someone you know has a question regarding filing for divorce in Gwinnett County or just has a question about divorce, child custody or family law in general.